-The Silverfish committee acknowledges that our work takes place on the traditional territory of the Haudenosaunee, the Anishinaabeg, the Huron-Wendat, the Chippewa, and the Mississaugas of the Credit First Nations in Tkaronto.
-Tkaronto is home to many First Nations, Inuit, and Metis peoples gathered on Dish With One Spoon territory, a wampum agreement created by the Indigenous peoples of the Great Lakes.
+Silverfish acknowledges that our work takes place in Tkaronto on the traditional and historical territory of the Haudenosaunee, the Anishinaabeg, the Huron-Wendat, and most recently the Mississaugas of the Credit First Nation.
+Tkaronto is home to many First Nations, Inuit, and Métis peoples gathered on Dish With One Spoon territory, a wampum agreement created by the Indigenous peoples of the Great Lakes.
 The Dish With One Spoon agreement signifies that we respectfully share this land, as we eat from the same dish with one spoon.
-We acknowledge that this treaty has been broken by the violence of settler-colonialism.
+We acknowledge that this treaty has been broken by the violence of settler-colonialism and that the land we operate on in Tkaronto was stolen in an act now called the “Toronto Purchase.”
 As we gather together on Dish With One Spoon territory, we ask then, how do we repair our relationship to each other and to the land?
 How do we gather and share knowledge on this land within legacies of violence and broken treaties?

-We wish to acknowledge that as both a print and digital publication, our platform reaches many territories across Turtle Island and beyond.
-We encourage settlers accessing our platform to consider their relationship to the lands on which they live and work.
+We wish to acknowledge that as a publication that disseminates art and writing, both in print and online, our platform reaches territories across Turtle Island and beyond.
+We encourage fellow settlers accessing our platform to consider their relationship to the lands they occupy.
 Where do you seek nourishment and opportunity?
 Who are the original owners and custodians of that land?
 What other lands have nourished you in your life?
 How do you enact gratitude to land and to Indigenous communities?
-How do we enact the principles of harm-reduction, long term sustenance, and nourishment together?
+How do we enact harm-reduction, long-term sustenance, and nourishment together?

-Silverfish are insects that represent a failure to keep an office clean, to keep archival materials preserved and keep work moving quickly.
-Silverfish live in the back of the office supplies cupboard.
-Silverfish eat the massive accumulations of paperwork that define the processes of business, of work, of life.
-Silverfish eat away at the foundation of work, at the archive of work, and they are everywhere, they keep coming back, they keep eating.
+Silverfish are insects that represent a failure to keep an office clean, to keep archival materials preserved, and to keep work moving quickly.
+Silverfish eat the massive accumulations of paperwork that define the processes of business, work, administration, life.
+Silverfish eat away the foundation of work, they eat the archive, and they are everywhere, they keep coming back.
 What can we learn from the silverfish’s relentless desire to eat away at, to eat up, to eat through the material record?
-Silverfish is about eating away at the foundation of institutional art practices to redefine what it means to “work” together.
-Silverfish is about taking back time that’s been eaten up by bureaucratic processes and accumulations of paperwork.
+Silverfish is about dissolving with saliva the foundation of institutional art practices.
+Silverfish takes back time that’s been eaten up by administrative processes and accumulations of paperwork.

 Silverfish proposes swallowing as a critical practice.
-Swallowing is sexy and it doesn’t care about work.
-Silverfish swallows the “interdisciplinary” “print” “publication,” tears it apart with our tiny little bug teeth, and shits out a paper mache ball.
-Silverfish pairs artists and writers to collaborate in the pages of our publication in an attempt to forge long term collaborations, dialogues, and communities in a city burdened by the gig economy, “every man for himself,” scarcity of paid jobs and affordable housing, and mayor John Tory.
-Our paper mache turd is a ball of potentiality, new collectivity, and critical fun.
+Swallowing is sexy and doesn’t care about work.
+Silverfish swallows the “interdisciplinary” “print” “publication,” tears it apart with our little bug teeth, and shits out a paper mache ball.
+Silverfish is potentiality, collectivity, and critical fun.

 Silverfish contradicts its own printed form.
 What still urgently needs to be printed?
 We hope the connections made through Silverfish transcend our paper form.
-We want to eat together: eat away at structures of facilitation that feel transactional, and rectify the loss of time that has been eaten up by work!
-We want to get indigestion together, if indigestion means a symbiogenesis where we get to have fun together.
+We want to eat together: eat away at structures of institution and transaction, and rectify the loss of life that has been eaten up by work!
+We want to get indigestion together, if indigestion means we get to have fun together.

 silverfish ruin business